drminnaar/azure-dotnet-examples/active-directory/WonderlandWeatherApi/README.md

 - You have configured the WebAPI application with the appropriate registered application details
 - You have completed the section on setting up postman to make api requests to protected WebAPI

-Once you have complete all the configuration and setup that has been outlined in thi document, you can run the API as follows:
+Once you have complete all the configuration and setup that has been outlined in this document, you can run the API as follows:

 ```bash
 # start API